• Skip to primary navigation

 At the same time, it’s important to understand that rehab is only the start of your loved one’s journey.
 As with any long process, there will likely be setbacks.
 You shouldn’t expect to remove all boundaries and go back to how things were in the past just because a person has gone through a rehab program.

-The fact is, around half of those who get treatment for addiction will relapse.
-If you’re planning on supporting someone during their recovery, are you prepared for when times aren’t as easy as they seem right now?
+The fact is, around 40% to 60% of people relapse at least once after addiction treatment.
+If you’re planning on supporting someone during recovery, are you prepared for when times aren’t as easy as they seem right now?

-While you can hope that every relapse is their last on their road to recovery, it’s hard to fully trust someone.
+While you can hope that every relapse is their last on the road to recovery, it can be difficult to fully trust someone.
 You have to be aware that this is a long-term struggle and make peace with the fact that this is something you (and they) will have to live with for life.

 Assessing Whether They’re in the Right Place to Repair a Relationship